2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 | Claude 4.6 Opus | $35.00 | $75.00 | $3,300 | $39,600 |

-Bottom line: Switching from Claude 4.6 Opus to DeepSeek V4 saves over $36,000/year; switching from GPT-5.4 saves over $19,000/year.
+Bottom line: Switching from Claude 4.6 Opus to DeepSeek V4-Pro saves over $37,000/year; switching from GPT-5.4 saves over $20,000/year — and the V4-Flash variant cuts costs even further.

 7. Open Source vs. Closed Source: DeepSeek's Structural Advantage